Reduce Churn and Turnover Costs

 - invest in properties in neighborhoods with good transit and key intersections nearby – some buildings and communities have very strong demand for units, and vacancy is much more rare

-- modernize with property management software – software takes the load off and makes it easier to stay on top of things so you have more time to concentrate on your tenants.
+- modernize with property management software – all in one software takes the load off and makes it easier to stay on top of things so you have more time to concentrate on your tenants.

 - provide incentives to stay and pay on time – give them a gift or small discount if tenants in good standing decide to stay another year or two.